 Processing Citizenship: DIGITAL REGISTRATION OF MIGRANTS AS CO-PRODUCTION OF CITIZENS, TERRITORY AND EUROPE

-Intensifying migration waves are changing not only EU policies, but also the way knowledge about individuals, institutions and space is created.
-Information systems are key enablers of this knowledge.
-They materialize legislative, political, administrative dynamics in which citizenship, state and territory are co-produced.
-This is the point of departure of “Processing Citizenship.
-Digital registration of migrants as co-production of citizens, territory and Europe”, a five-year project involving a team made of sociologists, ethnographers, software developers and policy analysts.
+Current migration waves are changing not only European policies, but also the way knowledge about individuals, institutions and space is produced.
+Interoperable data systems are key enablers of this knowledge.
+They materialize security, humanitarian, administrative and technical dynamics that compete to define what “alterity”, “citizenship”, “state” and “Europe” are.
+This is the main insight of Processing Citizenship.
+Digital registration of migrants as co-production of citizens, territory and Europe, a five-year research program involving a team made of ethnographers of technology, software developers and political sociologists.

 Thanks to the support of an ERC Starting Grant (2017-22), we are studying registration and identification of third-country nationals in Europe as inter-governmental, supra-national, socio-technical practices.
 Such practices challenge our established notions of “alterity”, “citizenship”, “state”, “Europe” and “territory”.
 This evidence raises pressing technical and crucial long-term issues.

 Technically, migrant data circulation requires infrastructural standardization and integration among agencies at European, national and local levels.
 Gaps and misalignments in data collection, classification and circulation can lead to major drawbacks not only in the European migration regime, but also in European multi-level governance.
 Processing Citizenship (PC) studies such gaps and misalignments from the perspective of semantic interoperability and data quality.